Low German (school subject): Hamburg

 In the 2010/2011 school year, Hamburg was the first federal state to introduce Low German as a regular primary school subject in the compulsory elective area with its own framework plan and to anchor it in the timetable.
 This was the first time that there were binding educational plans for Low German as a subject.
 Eleven Hamburg elementary school in the rural regions of Finkenwerder, Neuenfelde, Cranz, Vier- und Marschlande offer Low German as an independent school subject.
 In the first two classes, pupils have one lesson of Low German per week, in the third and fourth classes two.
 Since 2014/2015, Low German has been continued as a regular subject with its own curricula for grades 5 to 11 at Stadtteilschule and for Sekundarstufe I at Gymnasium.

 Schleswig-Holstein

-In Schleswig-Holstein, a pilot project was launched in the 2014/2015 school year in which 27 elementary school introduced a voluntary Low German elective course.
+In Schleswig-Holstein, a pilot project was launched in the 2014/2015 school year in which 27 elementary schools introduced a voluntary Low German elective course.
 This comprises two lessons per week of systematic Low German instruction from first to fourth grade.

 The available budget provided for 27 participating schools, but 44 schools applied, making a qualitative selection process necessary.
 Due to high demand, two new schools were added in the 2015/2016 school year.
 In the second year of the pilot project, around 1600 pupils chose Low German.
 Systematic teaching of Low German was continued at seven secondary schools (six Community schools and one grammar school) in the 2017/2018 school year, the number of pupils has risen to 2170.
 In 2019/2020, more than 3,000 pupils at 32 elementary school and 9 secondary schools took part in voluntary Low German lessons.